rcmendez23/NiMH-Charge/README.md

 The variables in all-caps store strings that the Adafruit BBIO Library understands as a physical pin location on the BBB.
 Next to the hashtag (#) are comments stating the GPIO Pin number associated with that pin on the BBB.
 ADC1 is an analog to digital converter pin.
 For setting up the GPIO pin, we care only about the GPIO Pin number next to the hashtag (#).
 This is the BBBs identifier for each GPIO pin.
 You could pick any GPIO pin on your BBB as long as you change the above lines of code.

+We will activate `GPIO4` which is `RELAY1`.
+You only need one relay for this program.
 Navigate to the specific gpio folder of the gpio pin we want to activate.
+In `/sys/class/gpio` execute `cd gpio4`
-In `/sys/class/gpio` execute `echo 4 > export`
+In `/sys/class/gpio/gpio4` execute `echo 4 > export`
+Go back to `/sys/class/gpio` by executing `cd ..`
 In `/sys/class/gpio` execute `ls` to confirm that `gpio4` is now on the list.